revbayes/revbayes.github.io/tutorials/binomial/index.md

 We have to start the MCMC off with some initial parameter values.
 One way to do this is to randomly draw values of the parameters (just $p$, in this case) from the prior distribution.
-We’ll assume a “flat” beta prior distribution; that is, one with parameters $\alpha = 1$ and
+We'll assume a "flat" beta prior distribution; that is, one with parameters $\alpha = 1$ and
 $\beta = 1$.